nobreak/digi_dot_booster/README.md

 For me the reason to use Digi Dot Booster was the requirement to use WS2812b stripes and audio on a Raspberry PI (the use of a WS2812B strip and audio on Raspberry Pi at the same time is not possible, because of the use of the PCM channel by the WS2812b).

-Digi Dot Booster uses controlled by the SPI bus on Raspberry Pi.
+Digi Dot Booster is controlled by the SPI bus on Raspberry Pi.
 An example and tutorial how to connect and make runable you could found here: [http://www.ledswork.de/wp/2016/02/09/led-booster-am-raspberry-pi-mit-python-ansteuern/](http://www.ledswork.de/wp/2016/02/09/led-booster-am-raspberry-pi-mit-python-ansteuern/)

 Before I used the Digi Dot Booster, I developed a python script which controlls the WS2812b directly connected on Raspberry Pi (without audio).
 For that I used the library from [jgarff](https://github.com/jgarff/rpi_ws281x) which is the most recommended library for WS2812 on Raspberry Pi.